ericdfournier/MOGADOR/README.md

 #MOGADOR

-Generate good solutions to multi-objective corridor location problems.
+MOGADOR is genetic algorithm that can be used to generate good solutions to multi-objective corridor location problems.
+Within this repository, the algorithm has been implmented in the MATLAB intepreted programming environment for ease of use and inspection.
+It should primarily be considered of value in a teaching/learning context due to its single threaded execution and modest runtime performance.
+A newer, faster, and fully parallelized version of the algorithm has been implemented by the author using the Go programming language.
+This version should should be preferred for use in all serious real world corridor planning applications.

-For more read the documentation at: www.ericdfournier.com/MOGADOR
+The Go version of the algorithm is hosted at: github.com/ericdfournier/corridor

 ## INSTALLATION